Mrutyunjaypathe/Twilight_ai_assistent/README.md

 - Test microphone in Windows settings
 - Speak clearly for better recognition

+### Screenshot
+- Create a folder named screenshot, there all the screenshot will be saved
+- make it all the other folders

 ## 📝 License

 This project is open source and available under the MIT License.